kitnil/awesome/README.md

 - [bootstrap](https://github.com/twbs/bootstrap) - The most popular HTML, CSS, and JavaScript framework for developing responsive, mobile first projects on the web.
 - [octotree](https://github.com/ovity/octotree) - GitHub on steroids
 - [disable-webrtc-firefox](https://github.com/ChrisAntaki/disable-webrtc-firefox) - :lock: WebRTC leaks your actual IP addresses from behind your VPN, by default.
-- [searchlinkfix](https://github.com/palant/searchlinkfix) - Browser extension that prevents Google and Yandex search pages from modifying search result links when you click them.
+- [searchlinkfix](https://github.com/palant/searchlinkfix) - DISCONTINUED: Browser extension that prevents Google and Yandex search pages from modifying search result links when you click them.
 This is useful when copying links but it also helps privacy by preventing the search engines from recording your clicks.
 - [sieve](https://github.com/thsmi/sieve) - Sieve Script Editor
 - [staticgen](https://github.com/netlify/staticgen) - StaticGen.com, A leaderboard of top open-source static site generators
 - [wheat](https://github.com/creationix/wheat) - Wheat is a blog engine for coders written in node.JS